tom-mohr/clevertable/README.md

 | no           |   | 0            |
 | yes          |   | 1            |

-If only one value is specified, all other values present in the data are treated as instances of the other class:
+If only one argument is specified (either `positive` or `negative`), all other values present in the data are treated as instances of the other class:

 ```python
 "Time served": Binary(negative="none")